codelab-app/platform/README.md

 IApp is serialized data, contains full data.

+IAppData is for form data, while dto for models.
+Data usually needs to be combined with some other data to become dto

 When should dto use reference id?
 It really only matters on frontend, since it is a data limitation.
 Backend we can more easily load all data at once.

 Take Page/Component for example.